Barrio Beat is published semi-annually online. We are located in Arizona and look for work that stirs our souls from little known artists.

 Barrio Beat Magazine asks for first North American print, magazine, and online serial rights.
 Copyright is always retained by the author at all times.

-Barrio Beat Magazine currently accepts submissions through Google Forms.
+Barrio Beat Magazine currently accepts submissions through Google Forms or Duotrope.
 You will need an active Gmail (or Google Suite) account in order to submit.
 If this is an issue, please email the appropriate editor.
+Additionally, you can submit your work through our page on Duotrope.

 We believe a good story is one that tells about perennial human conditions and complexities in unexpected ways.
 As our name suggests, we are interested in voices from unexpected places like the barrios.
 From the border towns and south of the tracks.
 From the public schools and the inner-city sidewalks.
 We listen for voices that are seldom heard, but speak truth in whatever color.